Split or Error Handling Steps Not Working Correctly

 Review rule configuration

-Address elements in iframes
+Address elements in iFrames

 Switch to Frame Flow Steps